 The NETGEAR Arlo picked up a 6 out of 10 in out real-time viewing test.
 It boasts a latency of only 5 seconds, but the feed had to pause and refresh multiple times in just a 30-second span, which felt quite distracting.
 The Canary All-in-One also earned a score of 6.
 Its latency of 12 seconds is just on the edge of feeling comically slow, but it generally provides a good, smooth video stream.
 Occasionally that video would get a bit pixelated, but we didn't feel like it was making us miss what was happening.
 The final score of 6 went to the YI Dome Camera, which had a fairly low latency of just 5 seconds in our testing.
 It produced a smooth video stream, but that stream was generally a low-quality picture, and certainly not the 720p resolution of the clips saved to the cloud by the Dome.

 At the bottom of our score sheet were a number of models that scored a 5 out of 10 in this metric.
 While these models all provide a high enough quality live stream to reassure yourself that no one has broken into the house, they are infuriating if you're actually trying to watch activity (such as seeing what the pets or kids are up to).
-The NETGEAR Arlo Q had the worst latency of all of our models (33 seconds in our test), leading to a 'how many times can you run around the office before the Arlo Q sees you' contest.
-Its picture also had to pause and refresh frequently, and the sound was often a bit choppy.
+These models include the NETGEAR Arlo Q and both Wyze cameras that we tested.